Minimum wage: Minimum wage laws

 The first modern national minimum wages were enacted by the government recognition of unions which in turn established minimum wage policy among their members, as in New Zealand in 1894, followed by Australia in 1896 and the United Kingdom in 1909.
 In the United States, statutory minimum wages were first introduced nationally in 1938, and they were reintroduced and expanded in the United Kingdom in 1998.
 There is now legislation or binding collective bargaining regarding minimum wage in more than 90 percent of all countries.
 In the European Union, 21 out of 27 member states currently have national minimum wages.
 Other countries, such as Sweden, Finland, Denmark, Switzerland, Austria, and Italy, have no minimum wage laws, but rely on employer groups and trade unions to set minimum earnings through collective bargaining.

 Minimum wage rates vary greatly across many different jurisdictions, not only in setting a particular amount of money—for example $7.25 per hour ($14,500 per year) under certain US state laws (or $2.13 for employees who receive tips, which is known as the tipped minimum wage), $16.28 per hour in the U.S. state of Washington, or £11.44 (for those aged 21+) in the United Kingdom—but also in terms of which pay period (for example Russia and China set monthly minimum wages) or the scope of coverage.
-Currently the United States federal minimum wage is $7.25 per hour, though most states have a higher minimum wage.
-However, some states do not have a minimum wage law, such as Louisiana and Tennessee, and other states have minimum wages below the federal minimum wage such as Georgia and Wyoming, although the federal minimum wage is enforced in those states.
+Currently, the United States federal minimum wage is $7.25 per hour, though most states have a higher minimum wage.
+However, some states do not have a minimum wage law, such as Louisiana and Tennessee, and others have minimum wages below the federal minimum, such as Georgia and Wyoming, although the federal minimum wage is enforced in those states.
 Some jurisdictions allow employers to count tips given to their workers as credit towards the minimum wage levels.
 India was one of the first developing countries to introduce minimum wage policy in its law in 1948.
 However, it is rarely implemented, even by contractors of government agencies.
 In Mumbai, as of 2017, the minimum wage was Rs.
 348/day.
 India also has one of the most complicated systems with more than 1,200 minimum wage rates depending on the geographical region.